 Steps to flash the eMMC on a Compute Module

-To flash the Compute Module eMMC you either need a Linux system (a Raspberry Pi is recommended, or Ubuntu on a PC) or a Windows system (Windows 7 is recommended).
-For BCM2837 (CM3) the bug which affected the Mac has been fixed so this will also work.
+To flash the Compute Module eMMC, you either need a Linux system (a Raspberry Pi is recommended, or Ubuntu on a PC) or a Windows system (Windows 7 is recommended).
+For BCM2837 (CM3), a bug which affected the Mac has been fixed, so this will also work.

-Note There is a bug in the BCM2835 bootloader which returns a slightly incorrect USB packet to the host.
-Most USB hosts seem to ignore this benign bug and work fine; however we do see some USB ports that don't work due to this bug.
-We don't quite understand why some ports fail - it doesn't seem to be correlated with whether they are USB2 or USB3 (we have seen both types working), but it's likely to be specific to the host controller and driver.
-This bug has been fixed in BCM2837
+Note There is a bug in the BCM2835 (CM1) bootloader which returns a slightly incorrect USB packet to the host.
+Most USB hosts seem to ignore this benign bug and work fine; we do, however, see some USB ports that don't work due to this bug.
+We don't quite understand why some ports fail, as it doesn't seem to be correlated with whether they are USB2 or USB3 (we have seen both types working), but it's likely to be specific to the host controller and driver.
+This bug has been fixed in BCM2837.

 For Windows users

-Under Windows an installer is available to automatically install the required drivers and boot tool.
+Under Windows, an installer is available to install the required drivers and boot tool automatically.
 Alternatively, a user can compile and run it using Cygwin and/or install the drivers manually.